chimera-linux/chimera-linux.github.io/_docs/installation/install.md

 are more choices, e.g. `grub-arm64-efi`, `grub-i386-coreboot`, `grub-i386-efi`,
 `grub-riscv64-efi`, `grub-x86_64-xen`.

 The installation will differ slightly depending on the platform.
-For exmaple for BIOS systems:
+For example for BIOS systems:

 ```